"Palmyra was used as a refueling station by the U.S. Navy during World War II."

 Recognizing the value of having a federal partner to support stewardship efforts, the Conservancy sells roughly half of the atoll to the U.S. Fish and Wildlife Service.
 The Service quickly extends further protection to Palmyra and its surrounding waters by designating it as a National Wildlife Refuge.

 Construction of a new research station is completed and the Palmyra Atoll Research Consortium (PARC) is formed and begins conducting research.
 The Gordon and Betty Moore Foundation provides the major funding for the research station and start-up research operations.

 The Bush Administration designates Palmyra as part of a new national Pacific marine monument, increasing the amount of protected ocean wilderness surrounding Palmyra from half a million acres to 13 million acres including nearby Kingman Reef.

 The U.S. Fish & Wildlife Service, Island Conservation and The Nature Conservancy successfully complete the Rainforest Restoration Project, a month-long effort to remove all black rats from Palmyra.
-The project is expected to be a boon to the atoll's wildlife, and especially its bird life.
+The project is a boon to the atoll's wildlife, and especially its bird life.

 The U.S. Fish & Wildlife Service removes three shipwrecks from Palmyra Atoll and nearby Kingman Reef, including one leaching iron into the environment.
 Debris from the three wreckages equals 31 city buses and is removed to protect some of the world's most pristine coral reefs.
 The operation takes 79 days and costs $5.5 million to complete.